 Why Timing Matters: Risks of Early Sexual Activity After D&C

 Jumping back into sexual activity too quickly after a D&C can lead to complications.
-The cervix’s dilation during the procedure means it takes some time to close fully and regain its normal barrier function.
-Engaging in sex before this happens opens the door for bacteria to enter the uterus, increasing infection risk.
+The cervix’s dilation during the procedure means it takes some time to return to its usual protective state.
+Engaging in sex before this happens can allow bacteria to enter the uterus, increasing infection risk.

-Infections such as endometritis or pelvic inflammatory disease can cause severe pain, fever, and prolonged recovery.
-They might even require additional treatment like antibiotics or further surgical intervention.
+Infections such as endometritis can cause pelvic pain, fever, abnormal discharge, and prolonged recovery.
+They might even require additional treatment like antibiotics or further medical care.

 Moreover, physical discomfort during sex is common if tissues haven’t healed properly.
 You might experience cramping, spotting, or pain due to sensitive cervical tissues or residual uterine irritation.